CallidusAsinus/chickpea/README.md

 Three!
 ```
-Line comments (that is, ones that start with //) may be used at the very start of a line.
+Line comments (that is, ones that start with `//`) may be used at the very start of a line.
 This is to avoid problems when URLs appear in the text, which might otherwise accidentally trigger a comment.

-## Building From Source

-Run `npm install` to install dependencies. `npm run build` will create a Twine 2-ready story format under dist/, as well as a guide to Snowman features at `dist/guide.html`. `npm start` will start a file watching process that updates the story format as changes are made under `src/`.

-To check for style errors, run `npm run lint`.
-To run unit tests, run `npm test`.
-Please ensure that both run cleanly before submitting a pull request.